10 of the Weirdest Places on Earth

 Lake Hillier, Australia

 Lake Hillier, which spans some 600 metres, can be found on the largest island in the Recherche Archipelago, off the south coast of Western Australia.
 The bubblegum-pink hue is thought to be caused by some kind of microalgae – although no-one is 100% sure.

 Lying some 220 miles from mainland Yemen, in a distant part of the Indian Ocean, is the little known-island of Socotra.
 Remote and untouched, with a unique set of plants and animals, it looks more like a scene from a sci-fi movie than anywhere on the earth most of us would recognise.
 Some of the plant species here are thought to be 20 million years old.

 Red Beach, Panjin, China

-The largest hot spring in the United States, the Grand Prismatic in Yellowstone looks as if it could be the result of some industrial paint spill (in a good way).
-The kaleidoscopic colors are formed by hardy, heat-loving bacteria, which thrive on the minerals produced by the geothermic activity.
+The largest hot spring in the United States, the Grand Prismatic in Yellowstone, Wyoming, looks as if it could be the result of some industrial paint spill (in a good way).
+The kaleidoscopic colours are formed by hardy, heat-loving bacteria, which thrive on the minerals produced by the geothermic activity.

 This post originally appeared on Travelzoo UK’s blog